 'Our vision in the Mathematics Department is to create interesting and purposeful lessons which challenge the students and promote Independent Learning.
 We will instil confidence in the understanding and application of mathematics in the real world.
 We will achieve this by being a leading department that is enthusiastic, reflective, inspirational and innovative.'

 The Mathematics department utilise a variety of teaching and learning styles including visual, auditory and kinaesthetic approaches.
 The department believes strongly that, within a basic framework, individual staff should be free to use the methods which they find most appropriate for the class and the individuals within it.
 Learning will focus on the 5 key process in Mathematics; Repeating, Analysing, Interpreting, Processing and Communication.
+Much of the work involves problem solving which is prevalent in the new GCSE and a skill highly desired by employers.

 Homework is set on a regular basis in line with the school homework policy.
 In KS3, students receive two 30 minute slots of homework per week.
 At KS4 there are two 40 minute slots per week.
 Some pieces of homework will be on the www.mymaths.co.uk website to which the school subscribes.
 This can be accessed both in school and at home.
 Homework is provided to consolidate the work or undertake an investigation to enhance what is covered in the lessons.
-There are currently three hours of timetabled mathematics lessons per week.

 We have a strong and dedicated department of specialist maths teachers.